4JX/L5P-Keyboard-RGB/README.md

   - **steps:** To smoothly transition between colours, the keyboard LEDs are set at small intervals until they reach the desired color.
 This controls the number of them.
   - **delay_between_steps:** How much time to wait between each interval (In ms).
   - **sleep:** The time to wait before going to the next `effect_step` (In ms).
-- **should_loop:** Whether the effect should start again once it reaches the last effect.
+- **should_loop:** Whether the effect should start again once it reaches the last step.

 ## Usage